 Here are some of our ideas and how you can be involved as a volunteer:

-Apart from teaching the children, volunteers are welcome to engage themselves in the following areas:
+Apart from teaching the children, volunteers are welcome to engage in the following areas:

-- Marketing (spreading the word about our organization via different communication channels e.g. maintaining facebook and the web-page, getting in contact with guidebook publishers, contributing to on-line guidebooks and travel websites.
+- Marketing: spreading the word about our organization via different communication channels (maintaining our Facebook and the webpage, getting in contact with guidebook publishers, contributing to online guidebooks and travel websites, etc.)